shawngraham/maritimenetworks/README.md

 Models are lightly adapted versions of the stock models that ship with [Netlogo](http://ccl.northwestern.edu/netlogo/).
 Simple toy models can be illuminating.

 Work with Netlogo v.
 5.3.1.

+Supporting images in publisher preferred formats and resolutions.